ruby/ruby.wasm/packages/npm-packages/ruby-head-wasm-emscripten/README.md

 For building the package from source, you need to prepare a Ruby build produced by Emscripten, and you need Emscripten SDK in your PATH.

-The instructions for building a Ruby targeting WebAssembly are available at: [TODO](./).
+The instructions for building a Ruby targeting WebAssembly are available [here](https://github.com/ruby/ruby.wasm#building-from-source).

 Then, you can run the following command in your shell: